Fortune Favors Lady Nikuko

 Fortune Favors Lady Nikuko (漁港の肉子ちゃん, Gyokō no Nikuko-chan) is a Japanese novel written by Kanako Nishi and published by Gentosha in April 2014.
-A manga adaptation with art by Sugisaku has been serialized online via Gentosha's Comic Boost website since January 29, 2021.
+A manga adaptation with art by Sugisaku was serialized online via Gentosha's Comic Boost website from January 29, 2021 to March 11, 2022.
 It has been collected in two tankōbon volumes.
 An anime film adaptation by Studio 4°C premiered in Japan on June 11, 2021.

 Characters

 Atsushi Yamanishi and Yuichi Yasoda had been cast in unspecified roles.